habiwan/vpnstack/README.md

 Now you can login to tailscale, there are clients for all OSes and phones and access your vaultwarden with https right there...

 No need to pay for a domain and use cloudflare to generate certificates and point to it anymore, no need to use a duckdns free ddns and use nginx proxy manager to sign certificates and point to it anymore, we just use tailscale certs now.
 And thus we avoided the vodafone UK recent lockdown on free private home hosting of a VaultWarden or any other https:// required service.
 For DNS adblocking there is still the hassle of manually entering the adblock home IP Address on your devices but hey, what can you do...

+STRETCH GOAL: Add a headscale compose config to this, so there are 2 VPNs, wireguard and tailscale locally on this single portainer compose stack.
+In the past I tried to set up headscale but failed miserably... too much hassle tbh.
+I will try again to make headscale work, I will update here if I manage, so EVERYTHING stays local, even the tailscale dns? requires further investigation but would be nice to have it all contained locally and not having to use a tailscale account.